Taxi business in Germany: How to start your own service

 How do I set up a taxi company in Germany?

-Before you can open your own taxi company, you must decide on a legal form that’s best for you and your business plan.
-Common business forms for taxi companies are the UG (haftungsbeschränkt), the GmbH, and the sole proprietorship.
-A business start-up as a GbR (partnership under civil law) would also be possible.
-In the following section, you will find an overview of the legal forms for taxi companies:
+Before opening your own taxi company, you must decide on the right legal form for you and your business plan.
+Common possibilities for taxi companies are the UG (haftungsbeschränkt), GmbH, sole proprietorship and GbR.

 Form a taxi company as a UG (haftungsbeschränkt)

 Liability: A UG has limited liability.
-That means that partners are generally liable with the company assets and not with their private assets.
+That means that partners are generally only liable for the company’s assets and not for their private assets.

-Setting up a GmbH (limited liability company) requires a total share capital of €25,000.
+Setting up a GmbH requires a total share capital of €25,000.
+Find out more about a GmbH formation’s notary fees here and its total costs here.

-Advantages: The GmbH is a very popular and highly respected form of business, in Germany and also abroad.
+Advantages: The GmbH is a very popular and highly respected business form in Germany and abroad.

-Liability: The shareholders do not assume any personal liability, but are liable with the company’s assets.
+Liability: The shareholders do not assume any personal liability but are only liable with the company’s assets.

-Set up a taxi company as a Einzelunternehmen (sole proprietorship)
+Set up a taxi company as a commercial trader

 Advantages: No capital contribution is required.